What Is a Heart Attack?

 Are there other treatments for a heart attack?

-- Bypass surgery.
-You might have bypass surgery in the days after a heart attack to restore the blood supply to your heart.
+Bypass surgery: You might have bypass surgery in the days after a heart attack to restore the blood supply to your heart.
+Your surgeon will reroute blood flow around your blocked artery, usually using a blood vessel from your leg or chest.
+They can bypass multiple arteries.

 Treatments don’t cure coronary artery disease.
 You can still have another heart attack.
 But you can take steps to make it less likely.